telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-album-details.md

 Now the element and its contents are part of the DOM, but they are still plain HTML.

-The example below demonstrates how to turn the element into a Kendo UI Window widget.
+The following example demonstrates how to turn the element into a Kendo UI Window widget.

 ###### Example